JohnXLivingston/CoCOTS/CONTRIBUTING.md

 ## Install dev environment

-Pre-requisite: debial-like LAMP.
+Pre-requisite: debian-like LAMP.
 User must be sudoer.
 User and group www-date have to exists.

 To install: